-- Cervical cancer is the twelfth most common cancer in women in the UK and the third most common gynaecological cancer after uterus (womb) and ovary.
+- Cervical cancer is the twelfth most common cancer in women in the UK and the third most common gynaecological cancer accounting for 15% of all gynaecological cancers.

-- There were around 3,100 new cases of cervical cancer diagnosed in the UK in 2011, that is more than 8 women every day.
+- There were around 3,000 new cases of cervical cancer in the UK in 2012, that’s around 8 women every day.

 - Over three-quarters of all new cases of cervical cancer are diagnosed in women aged 25-64.